uyjulian/unpackpkg/README.md

 Unpacks `.pkg` files from ED8 / Trails of Cold Steel series of games.

+## Modding help and resources

+See [Trails Research Group](https://github.com/Trails-Research-Group) for more resources to assist in modding the game.

 ## Usage

 First, download and extract the [Win32 version](https://github.com/uyjulian/unpackpkg/releases/latest/download/unpackpkg-win32.zip).